 1 of 2 What is vulvar itch?

 - Genital herpes infection.

 - Other infections: these include scabies and pubic lice.

-Any skin condition can affect the vulval area too.
-For example, eczema, psoriasis, lichen planus and lichen sclerosus.
-Inflammation of the vulva (vulvitis) can be caused by many different conditions, including infections and skin conditions.
-Learn more about vulvitis.
+- Any skin condition can affect the vulval area too, eg eczema, psoriasis, lichen planus and lichen sclerosus.

 Further reading and references

 Lawton S; Nappy rash: diagnosis and treatment.
 J Fam Health Care.
 2014 Jul-Aug24(5):36-40.

 The Management of Vulval Skin Disorders; Royal College of Obstetricians and Gynaecologists (February 2011)